MicrosoftDocs/office-docs-powershell/whiteboard/whiteboard-ps/whiteboard/Get-Whiteboard.md

 ```

 ### -WhiteboardId

-(Optional) The ID of a specific Whiteboard.
+Optional.
+The ID of a specific Whiteboard.

 ```yaml
 Type:                        Guid